 Step into the largest dolomite cave that is open to visitors in Australia.
 See spectacular stalactites, columns, shawls and stalagmites.
 Then warm up in a thermal-spring pool.

-Walk in the treetops, cross a swinging bridge, see Huon pines and relish the views of the surrounding forest on this two-hour forest adventure.
+Walk in the treetops on the Tahune airwalk, cross a swinging bridge, see Huon pines and relish the views of the surrounding forest on this two-hour forest adventure.

 Lunch at the Kermandie Hotel